schneidermatic/Bash-HOWTOs/README.md

-# Bash-Template
+# Bash-Skeleton
-Template for simple Bash Script Projects
+Skeleton for simple Bash Script Projects

-### TODO: Documentation of the Bash-Template !!!
+### TODO: Documentation of the Bash Skeleton Project !!!